 It is possible to take impressive street, travel and fashion shots thanks to the available range.
 So, you can easily go wide or try to shoot an intense portrait.

-A 24-70mm f/2.8 lens is my passion too.
+A 24-70mm f/2.8 lens for fashion photography is my passion too.
 I prefer this lens while shooting a short runway on a cropped sensor camera.
 It is perfect as I don't have to waste time carrying a monopod, quick release plate, etc.

 People, who specialize in fashion photography typically use fluorescent, incandescent, LED and flash light sources.